Financial crisis: Minsky's theory

 Hyman Minsky has proposed a post-Keynesian explanation that is most applicable to a closed economy.
 He theorized that financial fragility is a typical feature of any capitalist economy.
 High fragility leads to a higher risk of a financial crisis.
-To facilitate his analysis, Minsky defines three approaches to financing firms may choose, according to their tolerance of risk.
+To facilitate his analysis, Minsky defines three approaches that financing firms may choose, according to their tolerance of risk.
 They are hedge finance, speculative finance, and Ponzi finance.
 Ponzi finance leads to the most fragility.